-The Laguna Hills General Plan and Zoning Ordinance provide for a wide range of residential land use designations/zoning districts in the Ceity, as illustrated in Table H-34.
+The Laguna Hills General Plan and Zoning Ordinance provide for a wide range of residential land use designations/zoning districts in the City, as illustrated in Table H-34.
 Information about land use controls is available on the City's website.
 Laguna Hills as it is known today was largely developed between 1960 and 1990, before the City's incorporation in 1991.
 Under the land use controls imposed by the County of Orange, single-family neighborhoods were the predominant type of development, with very limited amounts of high-density housing built.
 The cumulative impact of the land use controls in place during the buildout of what is now the City of Laguna Hills is a limited variety of housing types to meet a range of incomes.
-To facilitate a variety of housing types and address the housing needs of households at all income levels, the City has included several Housing Element Programs including H-6, H-8, H-9, H-10, H-11, H-15 and H-21.
+The City has reviewed the cumulative impact of the land use controls on recent developments.
+The development standards in the UVSP and VC zone are not a constraint, as evidenced by the approved Village at Laguna Hills project in the UVSP and the approved and constructed Reata Apartments in the VC zone.
+Both projects have densities of approximately 50 units per acre.
+The cumulative impact of the land use controls in the